sadsoap/cse15l-lab-reports/LabReport2.md

 ![Image](scLR2/StringServerHowAreYouToday.png)

 * The same methods are being called here as the above string:
 `StringServer`, `Handler`, and `handleRequest`.

-* The relevant arguments/values are as follows, which are the same as above:<br>
+* The relevant arguments/values are as follows, which are the same as above:

-1.For `StringServer`: a single argument, a string array that contains the desired port number.
-Has one local variable, integer `port` which holds the user's input as an integer.<br>
+1. For `StringServer`: a single argument, a string array that contains the desired port number.
+Has one local variable, integer `port` which holds the user's input as an integer.
-  2. For `Handler`: no arguments, but has two local variables, string `sCurrent` and integer `iNum` which hold the string to be displayed and the integer counting the lines added respectively.<br>
+2. For `Handler`: no arguments, but has two local variables, string `sCurrent` and integer `iNum` which hold the string to be displayed and the integer counting the lines added respectively.
 3. For `handleRequest`: a single argument, a URI variable `url` that contains the current url to the server site.
 Has three relevant values, the variables `sCurrent` and `iNum` local to `Handler`, and a string array `parameters` that holds strings deliminated by an "=" after the query mark in the url.

 * Again, for this specific request, the only values that are affected are `iNum`, `url` and `sCurrent`, since the latter two are evaluating a string that does or will contain "How are you today?" specifically,